opencord/openolt/README.md

 through the [OpenOLT
 adapter](https://github.com/opencord/voltha/tree/master/voltha/adapters/openolt).

-OpenOLT agent uses Broadcom's BAL (Broadband Access Layer) software for interfacing with the Maple/Qumran chipsets in OLTs such as the Edgecore/Accton ASXvOLT16.
+OpenOLT agent uses Broadcom's BAL (Broadband Adaptation Layer) software for interfacing with the Maple/Qumran chipsets in OLTs such as the Edgecore/Accton ASXvOLT16.